 Cross-curricular instruction and learning: This method of instruction requires a high level of collaboration among teachers, as content is connected across subjects.
 Teachers align their studies in more than one subject area to best make connections for students, creating the opportunity for deepened understanding.
 For example, students can easily utilize the strategy of identifying a main idea (reading) when reading a newspaper article containing information on global warming (science), which can also tie into the citizen's role in preventing global warming (social studies).
 With the proper planning and teamwork, entire units can be implemented throughout the year connecting all subjects.
-Multiple intelligences: Howard Gardner's Theory of Multiple Intelligences is based on the idea that all students have different types of minds, therefore they all process and remember information in various ways.
-The general types of learners include: visual-spatial, bodily kinesthetic, musical, interpersonal, intrapersonal, linguistic, and logical-mathematical.
+Multiple intelligences: Howard Gardner's Theory of Multiple Intelligences is based on the idea that all students have different types of learners include: visual-spatial, bodily kinesthetic, musical, interpersonal, intrapersonal, linguistic, and logical-mathematical.
 Teachers will plan and implement lessons with the various types of learners they have within their classes in mind.
 For example, for a lesson on the effect of earth's rotation, some students can be provided with a pictorial diagram (visual-spatial learners), whereas others can take part in acting out the rotation, with different students representing the sun, earth, and moon (bodily-kinesthetic learners).